CN Rail tops profit estimates on higher freight volumes | 4-Traders

-CN Rail also added another C$100 million to its capital budget, taking its total spending to C$3.5 billion for 2018, as it looks to invest in new rail cars.
+CN also added another C$100 million ($76.02 million) to its capital budget, taking its total spending to C$3.5 billion for 2018, as it looks to invest in new rail cars.

+CN expects capital expenditures to remain similar in 2019 compared with this year.

+The introduction of tariffs on items like lumber and aluminum have not impacted CN's business, Ruest said.

 Total carloads, the amount of freight loaded into cars during a specified period, rose 5.8 percent, while rail freight revenue per carload increased 3.9 percent, the company said in a statement.